Kelllzzz/README-Generator/README.md

 ## License
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing